jbalmonte/Periodic-Table/README.md

 # Periodic-Table
-Periodic Table using HTML Table using SASS Framework
+Periodic Table using HTML Table in SASS Framework